 Blue doesn't contain many big creatures, making Lake Ancient's 6/7 stats a welcome addition, although he requires seven mana.
 But he justifies his price with flash, countering immunity, and the prowess ability, granting him +1/+1 for the turn whenever you cast a non-creature spell.
 You can also return three lands to your hand to bounce Ancient, saving him from a removal (though you'll need to recast him).

 44. Nezahal, Primal Tide

 Nezahal is similar to Lake Ancient, requiring seven mana and joining with 7/7 stats.
-He can't be countered, grants an infinite hand size, and puts it to good use by drawing a card whenever an opponent casts a non-creature—you'll even get the draw if you counter that spell.
+He can't be countered and grants an infinite hand size.
+Put it to good use by drawing a card whenever an opponent casts a non-creature—you'll even get the draw if you counter that spell.
 You can also discard three cards to exile Nezahal until the end of the turn, a great way to dodge removals using your boosted hand.